Marinello Schools of Beauty: History

-Marinello Schools of Beauty was established in 1905 by Ruth Maurer.
+Marinello Schools of Beauty was established in 1905 by Ruth Maurer in La Crosse WI.
 She started the schools to develop trained beauticians after she had developed a face cream in her kitchen that was distributed throughout Mexico, Canada, the United States, South America, England, Russia, South Africa, Australia, China and Japan.
 The schools were named after Giovanni Marinello, the founder of Modern Cosmetology.

 Marinello's headquarters moved to New York in 1925, and then again to Los Angeles when the company was purchased by Scope Industries in 1963.
 Since March 2004, Marinello Schools of Beauty has been under the ownership of B&H Education, Inc., located in Beverly Hills, California.
 B&H Education, Inc. partnered with investment firms to purchase the company's remaining 13 campuses and acquire additional schools.
 Under their leadership, Marinello grew into a nationwide chain of beauty schools with 56 campuses in California, Connecticut, Kansas, Nevada, and Utah.

-In 2015, Marinello Schools of Beauty had been under scrutiny from the Department of Education that found the program was deceptive, and misrepresented its teachings, which led to the closure of many of its schools.
+In 2015, Marinello Schools of Beauty had been under investigation due to stealing financial aid money from its students, which led to the closure of many of its schools.
 In February 2016, Marinello announced the closure of all 56 of its U.S. campuses.

 On April 28, 2022, the U.S. Department of Education approved a $238 million dollar relief package to "tens of thousands of borrowers harmed by pervasive and widespread misconduct at Marinello Schools of Beauty".
 The department found the school "fail to teach its students" by not providing educators to students for long stretches of time between exams as well as using students as unpaid labor.